Homer and the School of Rhapsodes

 Ben understood he had lost this battle, and Joshua shamelessly indulged, extending his argument to the exploration of Serbo-Croatic rhapsody by Milman Parry, and ending with Demodocus, the ‘divine rhapsode’ at the head of a guild in the court of the Phaeacian king Alcinous (Odyssey 8.43–45).

 Joshua had clearly piqued Ben’s interest.
 Could the stories of Troy be known to king David?
-Could the practice of rhapsody through light on the early development of the holy scriptures?
+Could the practice of rhapsody throw light on the early development of the holy scriptures?
 Have we not underestimated the infrastructure of education in the early-1st millennium BCE?

-Once back home, Ben googled rhapsody, and after clicking away the many entries on Queen’s Bohemian Rhapsody that showed up first, he let himself be distracted by the fascinating album Symphony of Enchanted Lands of the symphonic metal band Rhapsody (1998).
+Once back home, Ben googled ‘rhapsody’, and after clicking away the many entries on Queen’s Bohemian Rhapsody that showed up first, he let himself be distracted by the fascinating album Symphony of Enchanted Lands by the symphonic metal band Rhapsody (1998).
 He was as intrigued by Epicus Furor as by Wings of Destiny.
 When the playlist had reached Unholy Warcry (Symphony of Enchanted Lands II, 2004), he was fast asleep.

-S: We have a million questions.
+• S: We have a million questions.

 H: Ask one.